 In short, the answer is no, whilst there are some technologies that can be of great assistance in the nursing world, it is highly unlikely that we will see robots replacing nurses, at least in our lifetime.

-In this article, we are going to look at this subject “Will nurses be replaced by robots?” in a little more in-depth.
+In this article, we are going to look at the subject “Will nurses be replaced by robots?” a little more in-depth.

 Unless we are talking about thousands of years in the future, when we simply don’t know what kind of technology will be available, the chance of nurses being replaced by robots is pretty much impossible.